timvandam/cn/doc/MAC Sublayer.md

 The oldest protocol without carrier sense is *ALOHA*; users transmit frames whenever they want.
 If a collision were to happen you would simply retry transmission after a random delay.
 You could use a protocol like ALOHA when your medium doesn't have many concurrent users as it does not scale very well; every packet that overlaps with another packet will cause both packets to fail, which is absolutely horrific for performance.

+Protocols to which you can send data at any time are a form of *Utopian Simplex*.

 To improve performance without carrier sense it is possible to allocate time slots to users.
 This makes the system much more complex as problems such as time synchronization have to be solved.
 This boosts performance by a factor of 2.
 The